 Why sports literacy?
 As Chris Crowe (2001) once noted, “Americans love sports, and we’re predisposed to like movies, stories, and books that deal with sports in interesting or creative ways.
 Sports culture permeates almost every aspect of contemporary society” (p.
 129).
 Thus, as a sports lover myself, I can think of no better way to engage students in reading than by connecting literature to one of the most popular extracurricular interests of middle and high school students across the country.

 Inevitably, the best of these novels offer well-developed characters facing common experiences and challenges pertinent to teen readers with sports merely providing the hook, backdrop, and/or setting.
-In the words of David Gorlewski, the incoming co-editor of English Journal, “Sports, like any social endeavor, can provide a prism through which to view human nature and explore the experiences of young adults.”
+In the words of David Gorlewski, co-editor of English Journal, “Sports, like any social endeavor, can provide a prism through which to view human nature and explore the experiences of young adults.”
 My hope is that the stories and resources found on this blog might prove useful for teachers and students in just this manner.
 For more information on utilizing sports and culture in the English classroom, take a look at this themed issue of English Journal as well as this list of recommended resources.

-I have tried to incorporate as great a variety of texts/genres as possible to meet the needs of secondary students of various ages, backgrounds, genders, and who have diverse reading levels and extracurricular interests.
-To do this, I have pulled from authors both past and present and resources both old and new.
+I have tried to incorporate as great a variety of texts/genres as possible to meet the needs of secondary students of various ages, backgrounds, and genders, as well as students with diverse reading levels and extracurricular interests.
+To do so, I have pulled from authors both past and present and from resources old and new.
 I am constantly updating the site, so check back often.

 To find a list of texts for each sport, click on the tabs to the left (e.g., basketball) and then click the archived link under the same heading.

-Search: sports literacy, sports literature, young adult literature, out of school literacies, reading, writing, student-athlete
+Key Search Terms: sports literacy, sports literature, young adult literature, out of school literacies, reading, writing, student-athletes, reluctant readers, YAL